CodingWithJiro/beginner-portfolio-website-table-tennis/README.md

 ## 🛠️ Tech Used

 - HTML5
-- CSS
+- CSS (minimal)
+- Git
+- GitHub
+- Netlify

 ---

 ## 🚀 How to Run

 1. Clone the repository
-2. Navigate to this project folder
-3. Open `index.html` in your browser
+2. Open `index.html` in your browser

 ---

 ## 🌐 Live Demo

-Or you can check out the 👉 [live website here](https://beginner-portfolio-website.netlify.app/html5%20projects/project%202/)
+Or you can check out the 👉 [live website here](https://table-tennis-jiro.netlify.app/)

 ---